aws-samples/amazon-bedrock-workshop/05_Agents/insurance_claims_agent/without_kb/README.md

 9. **Delete Agent:** Delete the entire agent

-This folder contains the API schema, AWS Lamdbda function and notebook, `create_and_invoke_agent` with the code for the use case.
+This folder contains the API schema, AWS Lambda function and notebook, `create_and_invoke_agent` with the code for the use case.

 You can find detailed instructions on the [Bedrock Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/a4bdb007-5600-4368-81c5-ff5b4154f518/en-US/90-agents).